 Lucinda Rasmussen, PhD, is an associate lecturer with the University of Alberta where she teaches English literature and writing studies.
 She is an award-winning instructor whose research focuses on the representation and dissemination of narratives by and about contemporary twentieth and twenty-first century western women in both literature and popular culture.
 In particular, Lucinda is interested in studying popular texts in which the ageing woman of postfeminism is represented.
 She has published essays on Farrah Fawcett and Bridget Jones as ageing cultural icons, as well as on breast cancer memoirs written by women who published their life narratives as subjects of postfeminist ideology.
 Her current project analyzes the pervasive presence of midlife ageism in popular culture.
 This in-progress work investigates how certain seemingly progressive representations of ageing in contemporary prestige television are actually deeply misogynistic for storylines where it is implied that it is the self-actualized mature woman who causes her younger male counterpart to display toxic masculinity.

 Flavia Soubiran studied philosophy (MA) and film (MA) at Brussels Free University and received her PhD in film studies from the University of Montreal.
-Her research focuses on the ageing star in Anglo-american cinema.
+Her research focuses on the ageing star in Anglo-american cinema, from Hollywood’s Golden Age to contemporary cinema.
 She has published several articles on Bette Davis’s star career and persona, falling star characters, costume design in classical Hollywood, nostalgia and digital cinema.
 She has been a Visiting Fellow at the Moore Institute, NUI Galway.
-She is now teaching philosophy to children and working on the publication of her doctoral thesis on the ageing star from Hollywood’s Golden Age to contemporary cinema.
+She is now teaching film history and aesthetics in the Sorbonne-Nouvelle and technical aspects in screewriting, film staging and directing in the international program at ESRA film school.
+With associations based in Paris and Geneva, she teaches philosophy for children.

 Magazine Spirale, 2018.
 Recension Flickers of Film.
 Nostalgia in the time of Digital Cinema (Jason Sperb, Rutgers University Press, 2016)